A man holding a clapperboard with "Acid Daemons" written on it.

 Two tips for photography on a film set

-I thought I would put together a little blog post about working on a film set doing photography.
-I know this is a little bit different from the wedding photography that you will normally see on my blog, but as have working with some creative people last weekend on set shooting film.
+I thought I would put together a little blog post about my recent experience doing photography on a film set.
+This is quite different from the wedding photography you usually see on my blog, but after working with some incredibly creative people last weekend, I wanted to share this unique adventure.

-I had the pleasure of working with some very creative people on a film set this weekend.
-The film “Acid Demons” is being made by a Leicester based on company Hive films and is directed by: Rhys Davies.
-I am looking forward to working on-set again soon, and will leave you with some of the photos taken on the day.
+I had the pleasure of working with some incredibly creative people on a film set this weekend.
+The film, “Acid Demons,” is being produced by Leicester-based company Hive Films and is directed by Rhys Davies.
+The experience was both exciting and inspiring, and I am looking forward to working on-set again soon.
+Here are some of the photos taken on the day, capturing the essence of this thrilling project.
+Enjoy!

 0 0 votes